Learn skills to keep you safe in the mountains

 Private facilities: uncrowded, clean and with a guaranteed bunk.
 Spend more time learning skills than managing your camp!

 Comprehensive climbing equipment and instruction aids at the hut enhance the quality of instruction.
 This includes a solar-powered iPad which can be used to complement field instruction.

 Great location: Caroline Hut sits at 1820m on Ball Ridge, directly opposite the stunning Caroline Face of Aoraki Mount Cook, with ready access to alpine rock, snow & ice sites.

 Fully equipped with firewood, gas, solar lighting, satellite phone, Department of Conservation radio, sleeping bags and nonperishable food.
 A wood-fired stove provides good heating and drying facilities.

-- extensive hiking, tramping or trekking experience
+- have extensive hiking, tramping or trekking experience

-- secure-footed, well-coordinated with good balance
+- be sure-footed, well-coordinated and have good balance

-- no fear of heights
+- have no fear of heights or problems with vertigo

 Preferable (but not essential):